lytics/anomalyzer/anomalyzer/README.md

 The values for `ActiveSize` and `ReferenceSize` are also required and must be a minimum of 1 and 2, respectively.

 After considering reference windows of different lengths, it appears that the **rank** test is slightly more sensitive over a longer reference window, **magnitude** over a shorter reference window, and **diff** is generally applicable when both shorter and larger reference windows are considered.

+### Bootstrap KS

+To capture seasonality, **bootstrap ks** should consider an active window equal to a season/period and a reference window equal to more than one season/period.

 ### Fence

 The fence test can be configured to use custom `UpperBound` and `LowerBound` values for the fences.
 If no lower bound is desired, set the value of `LowerBound` to `anomalizer.NA`.

-## Rank
+### Rank

 The rank test can accept a value for the number of bootstrap samples to generate, indicated by `PermCount`, and defaults to 500 if not set.